-Shares of Restricted Stock

-Name (36 Months) (#)
+Name Shares of Restricted Stock (36 Months) (#)

 Merrill A. Miller, Jr. 56,000

 Clay C. Williams 16,400

 Mark A. Reese 9,000

 Dwight W. Rettig 9,000

 Robert W. Blanchard 9,000

-The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniv versary of the date of grant, contingent

-on the Company's average operating income growth, measured on a percentage basis, from January 1, 20 )10 to December 31, 2012 exceeding the

-on the Company's average operating income growth, measured on a percentage basis, from January 1, 2010 to December 31, 2012 exceeding the median average operating income growth for a designated peer group over the same period.
+The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniversary of the date of grant, contingent on the Company's average operating income growth, measured on a percentage basis, from January 1, 2010 to December 31, 2012 exceeding the median average operating income growth for a designated peer group over the same period.
 One-time, non-recurring, non-operational gains or charges to income taken by the Company or any member of the designated peer group that are publicly reported would be excluded from the income calculation and comparison set forth above.
-If the Company's operating income growth does not exceed the median operating income growth of the designated peer group over the designated peer group over the designated peer are growth does not exceed the median operating income growth of the designated peer group over the designated period, the applicable restricted stock award grant for the executives will not vest and would be forfeited.
+If the Company's operating income growth does not exceed the median operating income growth of the designated peer group over group over the designated peer group ove from \$800,000 to \$950,000; Clay Williams - from \$550,000 to \$600,000; Mark Reese - from \$490,000 to \$525,000; Dwight Rettig - from \$450,000 to \$500,000; and Robert Blanchard - from \$300,000 to \$325,000.
+Increases for the executive officers were approved, effective January 1, 2010, as a result of the Company's positive financial and operating performance in 2008 and 2009 and to better align their salaries with comparable salaries offered by the Company's oilfield services sector peers.

-On February 16, 2010, the Compensation Committee, in connection with its annual review of executive compensation and performance, after consulting with Frederic Cook, approved the following base salary increases for the Company s executive officers: Merrill A. Miller, Jr.
+On February 16, 2010, the Compensation Committee, in connection with its annual review of executive compensation and performance, after consulting with Frederic Cook, approved the following base salary increases for the Company's executive officers: Merrill A. Miller, Jr. -